trizin/NFT-Marketplace-on-Avalanche/README.md

 ### Starting with the functions

-Our auction contract will allow users to place bids, cancel the auction if there are no bids and withdraw their tokens and funds after the auction has completed.
-We will also need a function to get the current state of auction.
+Our auction contract will allow users to place bids, cancel the auction if there are no bids and withdraw their tokens and funds after the auction has been completed.
+We will also need a function to get the current state of the auction.

 ```solidity
 contract Auction {